patrick-morrison/qgis_sea_level_tool/README.md

 ## Linking other features

-The animation below using the SahulArch OSL, TL and Radiocarbon collections to visualise site.
+The animation below uses the SahulArch OSL, TL and Radiocarbon collections to visualise sites.
-We can make sites show only if their radiocarbon age is with 5,000 years using this function on transparency:
+We can make sites show only if their radiocarbon age is within 5,000 years using this function on transparency:

 ```
 (5000-(abs("C14 AGE"- @age*1000)))/50